ConnorAtmos/Swaven_Bot_v2/README.md

 This project is for my Discord bot.
 It is meant to assist Swaven House but the source code is open source if anyone would like.

+Note: Python 3.9 or higher is required (as TTS will not install with 3.8 or older)

 <!-- GETTING STARTED -->
 ## Getting Started